Non-Stationary Bandit Convex Optimization: An Optimal Algorithm with Two-Point Feedback: Building Block: Bandit Mirror Descent

+In the sequel, unless stated otherwise, we instantiate the shrinkage parameter as $\alpha = \mu / r$, which is the largest admissible choice allowed by Lemma \ref{lemma.relation between mu and alpha}.
 We now proceed to present the properties of the gradient estimator \eqref{eq.gradient estimator}, under the assumption that the loss functions are Lipschitz continuous with respect to the $\ell_q$-norm.
 This assumption generalizes the setting in \cite{zhao2021bandit} as a special case.